 ACADEMIC PRACTICE PROGRAM

-Placements will take place primarily on a remote basis during the Winter 2021 term.
+Placements will most likely take place in person during the Winter 2022 term.
 Limited face-to-face opportunities may be available.

 University of Windsor Law students can enroll at CLA for course credit during the fall and winter academic terms.
 The CLA Academic Program awards course credits to 2nd and 3rd year law students who will engage in work as senior caseworkers and caseworkers at CLA.
 As an Academic Practice Student, you will be assigned to a group, but unlike volunteers you will perform the role of both a Caseworker and Senior Caseworker on your own case load.